jimmy-ck/paperless-asn-list/README.md

 # Paperless ASN List Exporter

-This Python script interacts with the [Paperless-ngx API](https://docs.paperless-ngx.com/api/) to fetch documents within a specified ASN range, group them by custom fields (e.g., "Lagerort"), and export the results to a tab-separated CSV file.
+This Python script interacts with the [Paperless-ngx API](https://docs.paperless-ngx.com/api/) to fetch documents within a specified ASN range, group them by custom fields (e.g., "StorageBox"), and export the results to a tab-separated CSV file.

 ## Features

 - Fetches documents from Paperless-ngx within a specified ASN range.
-- Groups documents by a custom field (e.g., "Lagerort").
+- Groups documents by a custom field (e.g., "StorageBox").
 - Supports secondary grouping by either correspondents or ASNs.
 - Sorts groups alphabetically (case-insensitive) and ASNs numerically.
 - Exports the grouped data to a dynamically named CSV file.